s47195385/bekker-sarpu/README.md

 - `propensity_attributes`: 1.-3.5 for attributes [1,3,5] and signs [1,-1,1].
 - `labeling`: which labeling to use (id)
 - `partition`: which train/test partition to use (id)
 - `settings`: Which settings to use, i.e. which type of model for classification, which type of model for propensity scores and which attributes to use for classification.
 The three values are separated by `._.`.
+The models can be:
+    - `lr`: logistic regression (supports the standard SAR-PU configuration and allows `n_jobs=-1` for parallelism).
+    - `rf`: random forest classifier tailored for PU learning with propensity weighting and multi-core support (`n_jobs=-1` by default).
+    - `et`: extremely randomized trees (ExtraTrees) configured for PU learning and full CPU utilisation out of the box.
-The models  can be "lr"  (Logistic regression) and the classification attributes are either "all"  or something like "1.3-5.9-11" which indicates that attributes [1,3,4,5,9,10,11] should be used for classification.
+  The classification attributes are either `all` or something like `1.3-5.9-11` which indicates that attributes [1,3,4,5,9,10,11] should be used for classification.
 - `pu_method`: which pu_method to use
     - `supervised`: standard supervised learning with access to the true labels
     - `negative`: standard supervised learning given the PU labels